Studying at Leicester

 The majority of postgraduate students begin in October and are divided between our two buildings; Physics and Astronomy (Condensed Matter Physics, Radio and Space Plasma Physics, Theoretical Astronomy and X-Ray and Observational Astronomy) and the Space Research Centre (Earth Observation Science, Space Projects and Instrumentation).
 Their research area and project is usually decided before they commence their research, at their interview.

 Our research groups vary in size, but students can expect to join a group averaging six PhD research students.
 Currently we have 60 full-time and part-time students.
 Each student is assigned a first and second supervisor from the research group who will oversee and advise on the student's work.
-In addition, the student will also be assigned a Personal Tutor.
 For more information on how the groups operate in regards to their supervision of students, please contact the Group Reps.

-As part of their studies, students are required to attend two Postgraduate courses, given by members of the Department, per year.
-In addition, students will be expected to attend group seminars and conferences, including making presentations.
+As part of their studies, students are required to attend Postgraduate courses, skills and career development sessions and, in addition, will be expected to attend group seminars and conferences, including making presentations.